 “Huge crowds of people started to gather around me,” he remembered.

-“It’s not about how high you jump,” he said.
-“It’s about how high everyone else jumps.”
+“It’s not about how high you jump,” he said, “It’s about how high every else jumps.”